HangingBallsack/Notes/INF226_notes.md

 The *unix* file system provides a unified way to access file systems based in the **root directory /**

 Directories group the files into logical parts:
-- /bin:     programs
+- `/bin`:     programs
-- /sbin:    administrative programs
+- `/sbin`:    administrative programs
-- /etc:     system configuration
+- `/etc`:     system configuration
-- /dev:     virtual file system of devices
+- `/dev`:     virtual file system of devices
-- /home:    individul user's home folders
+- `/home`:    individul user's home folders
-- /tmp:     temporary files
+- `/tmp`:     temporary files
 - ...

 ### Chroot
 The operating system can restrict process file access by **changing the root dir to a different directory**
 - **Example:** After chroot /home/bar the path /bin/foo translates to /home/bar/bin/foo
-- **Note:** a UID=0 (root) process easily access resources outside the new root, This provides a form of file system virtualisation
+- **Note:** a UID=0 (root) process easily access resources outside the new root, this provides a form of file system virtualisation

 Usefulness of chroot is limited by the restriction that only root can do it.
 - Imagine that a user could set up a root folder with a forged /etc/passwd and /etc/shadow
-- Then they could fool a SUID program (such as su) to give them  UID=0 shel
+- Then they could fool a SUID program (such as su) to give them UID=0 shell

 ## **OS virtualisation**
 **Docker:**